bett1.de Combines Climate Protection and Social Commitment

 Last but not least, we attach great importance to the fact that BODYGUARD® Mattresses last for eight to ten years: the sophisticated QXSchaum® Mattress Foam keeps its shape and the HyBreeze® Cover is always fresh because it can be washed at up to 60°C on the delicates cycle.

 It is not only the material that determines whether a product is sustainable, but above all its quality and lifespan.
-A good product that people can use with satisfaction for many years always beats a low-quality product that is designed solely for mass consumption and a throwaway mentality – regardless of the material.
+A good product that people can use with satisfaction for many years always beats a low-quality product that is designed solely for mass consumption and a throwaway mentality.
+Sustainable mattresses are made to be of high quality and to be durable.